Russell-Waterhouse/blog/content/post/ai_for_non_programming_decision_makers.md

 A little worried, you ask a few more questions.

-Your friend sheepishly admits that he's selling a hot dog with a one dollar bun and four dollars of meat for a out five dollars.
+Your friend sheepishly admits that he's selling a hot dog with a one dollar bun and four dollars of meat for five dollars.
 He has also been paying someone to tweak his hot dog recipe every night for years now, and is also burning a ton of cash in "advertising."